 To set up the Surround Meter press the Scope Config button.
 This opens the Scope Config window.
 Click on the Surround Meter button on the right.
 There are a number of options to set up the Surround Meter display:

-Display pulldown - select between Cinesound 5.1 or Cinesound 7.1.
+Display pulldown menu - select between Cinesound 5.1, or Cinesound 7.1 settings.
+Config pulldown menu - use the Config menu to set the type of surround sound being used.